Learning logic programs by explaining their failures: Problem setting

-\begin{example}[\textbf{Explain inconsistency}] Consider the negative example $e^- = \emph{droplast}([1,2],[])$ and the previously defined hypothesis $H_2$.
-The first clause of $H_2$ always entails $e^-$ regardless of other clauses in the hypothesis.
-It follows that the program $ \emph{H$_2'$} = \left\{
+\begin{example}[\textbf{Explain incorrect answer}] Consider negative example $e^- = \emph{droplast}([1,2],[])$ and $H_2$.
+The first clause of $H_2$ always entails $e^-$ irrespective of other clauses being part of the hypothesis.
+It follows that $e^-$ is an incorrect answer of $ \emph{H$_2'$} = \left\{